godvmxi/godvmxi.github.io/resume/markdown/dev_game.md

     * Catch the bringup plan from ASIC design team.
     * Handle the video codec IP verification.
     * Handle the misc IP verification.
+    * Develop all kinds of build system and release tools for team.
     * Implement new software video stack for video application
     * Support customer for new software stack